-- 1. The Office shall charge a fee for an application for a unitary certificate. - 2.
+- 1. The Office shall charge a fee for an application for a unitary certificate, and for an application for the extension of the duration of a unitary certificate. - 2.
 The Office shall charge a fee for appeals, for oppositions, for applications for a declaration of invalidity and for conversions. - 3.
 The unitary certificate shall be subject to the payment of annual maintenance fees to the Office. - 4.
+The notifications referred to in Article 5(3), points (b) and (c), shall be subject to the payment of a fee to the Office. - 5.
 The Commission is empowered to adopt implementing acts determining the amounts of the fees charged by the Office, the time limits within which they have to be paid, and the ways in which they are to be paid.
-Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 50.
+Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 55.